YOU’LL TOUCH SO MANY OTHERS

 Judy & Rosa

-Rosa is very close to all of my children.
-She cared for them from infancy on; she was there on the day I brought each one home from the hospital.
+When I separated from my husband, my housekeeper of 23 years was left without a job.
+Rosa was very close to all of my children.
+She cared for them from infancy on and she was there on the day I brought each one home from the hospital.
 Our parting of ways was inevitable and I am grateful that the transition went very smoothly.
 But I have been lonely without having Rosa there to talk to.
 She truly understood about my reasons for leaving and I’ve missed seeing her on a daily basis.
 One night a week, we reunite.
 It’s very special for both of us.
 Thankfully, she has adjusted and her new life has been going well.

 Rosa began working for me shortly before my second son was born (he is in her lap).
 She primarily took care of him and was not with me when Jason died, because she was visiting Mexico at the time.